 Dr. Ulrike Flader is a lecturer at the Department of Anthropology and Cultural Research at the University of Bremen and postdoc researcher of the Soft Authoritarianisms Research Group led by University Bremen Excellence Chair Prof. Dr. Shalini Randeria.
 She holds a PhD from the University of Manchester and has worked in and on Turkey for many years.
 Her research is located in the field of anthropology of the state centring on questions of governmentality, authoritarianism, citizenship, political subjectivity, everyday resistance and social movements.
 Her present research explores the ways in which the ambivalent, flexible and fluid configurations of current modes of authoritarian government in Turkey manage to dismantle of opposition.

-Prof. Dr. Shalini Randeria, Rector of the Central European University was nominated Excellence Chair of the University of Bremen in January 2019.
-She is regarded as one of the most important voices of postcolonial perspectives in the cultural and social sciences in German-speaking countries.
+Prof. Dr. Shalini Randeria is rector and president of the Central European University in Vienna since August 2021.
+Before she was President of the Institute for Human Sciences in Vienna and Professor of Social Anthropology and Sociology at the Graduate Institute of International and Development Studies in Geneva, where she also manages the Albert Hirschman Centre on Democracy.
+She holds the Excellence Chair at the University of Bremen, where she leads a research group on “Soft Authoritarianisms”.
+Shalini Randeria is regarded as one of the most important voices of postcolonial perspectives in the cultural and social sciences in German-speaking countries.
 She has published numerous books and articles in the fields of legal and political anthropology, postcolonial studies, on the state and public order, population policies and land resources, globalization and development, as well as on civil society and social movements.
+For instance, she co-edited the influential anthology Jenseits des Eurozentrismus (Campus, 2013).
 Her ethnographic research focuses on questions of the postcolonial and multiple modernities in the context of India.

 Dr. Ranabir Samaddar is Distinguished Chair of the Calcutta Research Group, Kolkata, and currently permanent fellow of the Research Group Soft Authoritarianisms: Comparative Interdisciplinary Perspectives.
 He is a critical theorist and has published extensively on issues of justice, rights and peace, nationalism and postcolonial statehood focussing on South Asia, as well as on migration and refugee studies.
 He is author of a three-volume study of Indian nationalism (1996, 1999, 2001) as well as of a series of other political writings such as The Materiality of Politics (2007), The Emergence of the Political Subject (2009), The Nation Form (2012) and most recently A Post-Colonial Enquiry into Europe’s Debt and Migration Crisis (2016), which have each in their way critically engaged with postcolonial histories and continuities, questioning prevailing accounts of the birth of the nation state and rethinking postcolonial critique.